polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 ## 4.5 Going further - Extract the send button into its own component

 The transaction we performed earlier was using `api.tx.balances.transfer`.
 The transfer function is exposed by the Balances module.
-In the future, you will very likely use different methods from different SRML modules.
+In the future, you will very likely use different methods from different FRAME pallets.
 It is, therefore, a good idea to extract the logic from the `makeTransfer` function into its own component and make it generic regarding which method will be used.

 This exercise is left to the reader.